ECCC-ASTD-MRD/MIDAS-src/src/README.md

   Each git version will have its build directory `${MIDAS_COMPILE_DIR_MAIN}/midas_bld-${VERSION}`, but executables **of all versions** will be in `${MIDAS_COMPILE_DIR_MAIN}/midas_abs` with the version included in the absolute name.
+If `${MIDAS_COMPILE_DIR_MAIN}` is empty then this variable is set to the `compiledir` directory at the root of the Git repository.
 * `MIDAS_COMPILE_ADD_DEBUG_OPTIONS (no)` : activate the debug flag for the compilation if set to `yes`.
   Note that enabling debug options **may subtly alter the results and